datainfrahq/druid-operator/docs/kubebuilder_v3_migration.md

 - New `labelSelector` value - `Deployment` cannot be updated in place.

 This guide will help you go through the migration to Kubebuilder V3.</br>
-<b>Note: These guides assumes that the current operator is running in the `druid-operaotr` namespace.</b>
+<b>Note: These guides assumes that the current operator is running in the `druid-operator` namespace.</b>

 ## For Helm Managed Druid
 1. Get Druid Operator's deployment object